1989–90 Edmonton Oilers season: Playoffs

 In the Campbell Conference Finals, the Oilers met the Norris Division champion Chicago Blackhawks.
-The Oilers took Game One of the series, stretching their playoff win streak to eight games before Chicago evened the series at Northlands Coliseum with a 4–3 victory.
-Game Three at Chicago Stadium was dominated by the Blackhawks 5–1, as they took advantage of several Oiler defensive zone turnovers.
-In Game Four at Chicago Stadium, Mark Messier ran roughshod over the Blackhawks in what New York Times reporter Jeff Klein called "the most terrifying one-man wrecking crew display in hockey history."
+The Oilers took game one of the series, stretching their playoff win streak to eight games before Chicago evened the series at Northlands Coliseum with a 4–3 victory.
+Game three at Chicago Stadium was dominated by the Blackhawks 5–1, as they took advantage of several Oiler defensive zone turnovers.
+In game four at Chicago Stadium, Mark Messier ran roughshod over the Blackhawks in what New York Times reporter Jeff Klein called "the most terrifying one-man wrecking crew display in hockey history."
 Messier scored two goals, added two assists, threw several hard hits, and broke multiple hockey sticks over Blackhawks' players in a 4–2 Edmonton victory.
-The Oilers returned home and won Game Five by a tight 4–3 margin, and returned to Chicago Stadium and thumped the Blackhawks 8–4 to clinch the series in 6 games.
+The Oilers returned home and won game five by a tight 4–3 margin, and returned to Chicago Stadium and thumped the Blackhawks 8–4 to clinch the series in six games.
 Forward Glenn Anderson led the way in the final game, scoring a goal and two assists.
-The Oilers advanced to the Stanley Cup Finals for the sixth time in eight seasons and in their 11-year NHL history.
+The Oilers advanced to the Stanley Cup Final for the sixth time in eight seasons and in their 11-year NHL history.